 state auditor.
 Such books and accounts shall be closed as of the

-(j) To establish by resolution, a headquarters which shall continue as such unless and until so changed by the board.
-All records, books and minutes of board meetings shall be kept at such headquarters.
+(k) To establish by resolution, a headquarters which shall continue as such unless and until so changed by the board.
+All records, books, and minutes of board meetings shall be kept at such headquarters.

-(m) To bring actions or proceedings upon joining the director as a party for specific performance, restraint, injunction or mandatory injunction against any person who violates or refuses to perform the obligations or duties imposed upon him by the act or order.
+(n) To bring actions or proceedings upon joining the director as a party for specific performance, restraint, injunction, or mandatory injunction against any person who violates or refuses to perform the obligations or duties imposed upon him/her by the act or the order.

-(n) To confer with and cooperate with the legally constituted authorities of other states and of the United States for the purpose of obtaining uniformity in the administration of federal and state marketing regulations, licenses, agreements or orders.
+(o) To confer with and cooperate with the legally constituted authorities of other states and of the United States for the purpose of obtaining uniformity in the administration of federal and state marketing regulations, licenses, agreements, or orders.

 (11) Procedures for board.

 (b) The board shall hold an annual meeting, at which time an annual report will be presented.
 The proposed budget shall be presented for discussion at the meeting.
-Notice of the annual meeting shall be given by the board at least ten days prior to the meeting by written notice to each producer and by regular wire news services and radio-television press.
+Notice of the annual meeting shall be given by the board at least ten days prior to the meeting by written notice to each producer and by notifying the regular news media.